webpack-contrib/file-loader/README.md

 }
 ```

-`textOutputPath` also should be used to define the output path from extracted file (i.e. css files) if you use them.
+`textOutputPath` also should be used (together with useRelativePath property) to define the output path from extracted file (i.e. css files) if you use them.

 #### Filename template placeholders